 - ii.
 Various Service Reviews: total savings of £117k in 2020/21and for each year thereafter A number of individual service reviews will be undertaken during 2020/21 and it is anticipated that each will generate ongoing savings.
-The reviews to be undertaken and the estimated savings are: - Corporate Assets/Depot: Improved ways of working together between services; 2020/21: £18k, 2021/22 onwards: £35k - Development Control: Deletion of Career Grade Post; 2020/21: £37k and each year thereafter. - Depot: Efficiencies through process reviews; 2020/21: £35k and each year thereafter. - Community & Wellbeing: Restructure of Community & Wellbeing; £34k and £42k for each year thereafter. - Customer Services: Restructure of team; 2020/21 £70k and each year thereafter. - iii.
+The reviews to be undertaken and the estimated savings are: - Corporate Assets/Depot: Amalgamation of Grounds Maintenance & Cemeteries; 2020/21: £18k, 2021/22 onwards: £35k - Development Control: Deletion of Career Grade Post; 2020/21: £37k and each year thereafter. - Brocks Hill Depot: Mini-restructure of depot staff; 2020/21: £35k and each year thereafter. - Community & Wellbeing: Restructure of Community & Wellbeing; £34k and £42k for each year thereafter. - Customer Services: Restructure of team; 2020/21 £70k and each year thereafter. - iii.
 Finance & Resources; the closure of all Public Conveniences except for Peace Memorial Park (PMP) will generate savings of £5k in 2020/21 and £16k for each year thereafter.
 The Public Conveniences closure programme was agreed at Service Delivery Committee on the 28th January.
 The estimated cost of continuing toilet provision at PMP is approximately £9k per annum; however, a further £1k has been included to provide funding for the roll-out of a Community Toilet Scheme.